Understanding Random Variables their Distributions

 What are Random Variables?

-In statistical notations, a random variable is generally represented by a capital letter, and its realizations/observed values are represented by small letters.
+The collection of these real values, derived from the random variable, forms its range.
+In statistical notation, a random variable is typically denoted by a capital letter, while its observed values go by small letters.

 Consider the experiment of tossing two coins.
 We can define X to be a random variable that measures the number of heads observed in the experiment.
-For the experiment, the sample space is shown below:
+The sample set is here:

 There are 4 possible outcomes for the experiment, and this is the domain of X. The random variable X takes these 4 outcomes/events and processes them to give different real values.
 For each outcome, the associated value is shown as: